Satisfactory Academic Progress

 Financial Aid Appeal Process

-Students who believe they have or had extenuating circumstances that prohibited them from making the Satisfactory Academic Progress Standards may appeal to a committee appointed by the home campus to review such requests (see dates listed at the top of this page).
+Students who believe they have or had extenuating circumstances that prohibited them from making the Satisfactory Academic Progress Standards may appeal to a committee appointed by the home campus to review such requests (see dates listed at the bottom of this page).
 Students requesting their circumstances be reviewed for special consideration should follow instructions, below.

 Instructions for submitting an Appeal Request